What is osteoporosis?

 - Complex Regional Pain Syndrome (CRPS) and Transient Migratory Osteoporosis are related bone conditions which may sound similar to osteoporosis, or share causes, symptoms or treatment options.

 Vitamin D is essential for musculoskeletal health since it promotes calcium absorption from the bowel, promotes mineralisation of bone and supports muscle function.
 Following the Scientific Advisory Committee on Nutrition (SACN) vitamin D and health report (2016), Public Health England recommends that everyone over the age of one year should get 10 micrograms or 400 IU (international units) every day.
+This is to top up the vitamin D received by exposure to sunlight.
+Daily supplements are recommended for those at risk of deficiency and to be considered by everyone during the winter months.

-Guidance developed by the Royal Osteoporosis Society on Vitamin D and bone health in adults identifies that adults at risk of vitamin D deficiency include:
+Guidance developed by the Royal Osteoporosis Society on Vitamin D and bone health (PDF) in adults identifies that adults at risk of vitamin D deficiency include:

 - Older people > 65 years